ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

 This file is expected to contain the query the hash was generated from.

-> ⚠️ Note: Do not forget to ensure that the directory exists and the server has access to it.
+> ⚠️ Note: Do not forget to ensure that the server has access to the directory.

 ### Redis